PrefectHQ/prefect/docs/core/idioms/flow-to-flow.md

 Oftentimes different people are responsible for maintaining different flows; in this case it can be useful to construct a Flow-of-Flows that specifies execution order dependencies between various Flows.
-The `wait_for_flow_run` task allows you to specify that the task should wait until the triggered flow run completes and reflect the flow run state as the task state [Note: executor=LocalDaskExecutor() is needed in the 'parent-flow' for sub flows to run in parallel].
+The `wait_for_flow_run` task allows you to specify that the task should wait until the triggered flow run completes and reflect the flow run state as the task state.
+Note that `executor=LocalDaskExecutor()` is needed in the 'parent-flow' for subflows to run in parallel.

 The following example creates the following Flow-of-Flows that runs every weekday: